Published: 14 nov. 2019

-The shake flask is the standard in many laboratories for cultivation of cells and microorganisms.
-Thereby achieving high biomass concentrations remains a constant challenge.
-We show you 5 tricks – you can also watch the webinar at the end of the post!
+The shake flask is the standard in many laboratories for cultivation of cells.
+Achieving high biomass concentrations remains a constant challenge in these labs.
+Let us show you 5 tricks you can implement with a bonus webinar at the end of this article.

 Low biomass levels can be attributed to: